GGGGLORIA12138/Bike_Rentals/README.md

 # Bike_Rentals
-Final assignment for GB705: Statistics & Programming for Business Analytics at UW-Madison.
+This is the final assignment for GB705: Statistics & Programming for Business Analytics at UW-Madison.

-This assignment is representing in report format, including:
+This assignment was presented in a report format and should include the following:

-  - Read and preview the dataset
+- Reading and previewing the dataset

-  - Add new columns to the dataset
+- Adding new columns to the dataset

-  - Generate a pivot table
+- Generating a pivot table

-  - Visualize the answers
+- Visualizing the results

-  - Create linear regression model
+- Creating a linear regression model

-  - Build prediction model (split to train & test dataset)
+- Building a prediction model by splitting the dataset into train and test sets.